TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

   #typo3-documentation channel on :ref:`slack-intro` or just
   use the "Edit me on github" button.
 * `Translation <https://forge.typo3.org/projects/team-translation>`__
-* A large number of these extensions available for TYPO3 are hosted on github and "issues" and "pull requests" are welcome.
+* A large number of extensions available for TYPO3 are hosted on github and "issues" and "pull requests" are welcome.
 If you are interested in helping with an extension, check out where the source is located by visiting the `TYPO3 Extension Repository <https://extensions.typo3.org/>`__ (TER).
 In the detail view for each extension, you will usually find a "Take a look in the code" link, which will link directly to the source code repository.